stefan-daeli/django_project_deploy/README.md

 - OS : Ubuntu 24.04 LTS

 ### Notes
-- Konfigurasi dilakukan di terminal VPS
+- The configuration is performed in the VPS terminal.
-- Disarankan konfigurasi sesuai urutan
+- It is recommended that the configuration be performed in sequence.